tgfrerer/island/README.md

 * **Helpers**: minimal effort to enable multisampling, import images, fonts

 * **2d drawing context**: Draw thick lines and curves using `le_paths`, which specialises in 2d meshes.
-This module implements a useful subset of the SVG command palette, and has some extras like the option to apply to hobby algorithm to open and closed bezier curves for automatic smoothing.
+This module implements a useful subset of the SVG command palette, and has some extras like the option to apply to Hobby algorithm to open and closed bezier curves for automatic smoothing.
+Thick Bézier curves are tessellated and drawn using an algorithm outlined by T. F.
+  Hain.

 * **glTF** Island wraps cgltf for gltf file import, and the `le_stage` module can display and render most features found in gltf files: